hoopengo/wav-Parser-Donation-Alerts/README.md

 ### How it use
 1) install python 3.8,requests
-2) Click 'clone or download' and download this repository
+2) Go to Releases and download latest version
 3) Save project.py to any Folder ('the-Folder')
 4) console => ```cd 'the-Folder'```
 5) console => ```python project.py```